microsoft/vscode-docs/docs/editor/intellisense.md

 If you prefer, you can turn off IntelliSense while you type.
 See [Customizing IntelliSense](/docs/editor/intellisense.md#customizing-intellisense) below to learn how to disable or customize VS Code's IntelliSense features.

-As provided by the language service, you can see **quick info** for each method.
+As provided by the language service, you can see **quick info** for each method by either pressing `kb(toggleSuggestionDetails)` or clicking the info icon.
+The accompanying documentation for the method will now expand to the side.
+The expanded documentation will stay so and will update as you navigate the list.
+You can close this by pressing `kb(toggleSuggestionDetails)` again or by clicking on the close icon.

 ![quick info](images/intellisense/quick_outline.png)